davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Now we have one variable any node can get or set.
 That was easy!
 But, alas, we are not done.

-Although we have a design that meets our requirements, we might not have thought hard enough about what the requirements should have been in the first place.
+Although we have a design that meets our requirements, we might not have thought hard enough about those requirements in the first place.
 As is sadly so often the case in life, things have been simple thus far only because we missed a major aspect of the problem.

 ## Whose Fault is it Anyways?